 What does a CASA Volunteer do?

-CASA, or Court Appointed Special Advocates, are volunteers appointed by judges to advocate for the best interests of abused and neglected children and youth in court and other settings.
+CASA (Court Appointed Special Advocates) are volunteers appointed by judges to advocate for the best interests of abused and neglected children and youth in court and other settings.
 A CASA Volunteer acts as the voice of the child, offering another set of eyes and ears for the court.
 A CASA Volunteer is required to meet with the child at last twice a month, attend and document court proceedings, helps the child or youth understand what is happening, and recommends any services for them.
 As a member of the professional team assigned to the child, the CASA’s unique perspective is important to ensuring the best outcome for the child and the family.

 Do I need to have any special skills to become a CASA volunteer?

-No special background or education is required to become a CASA volunteer.
+No special background or education is required to become a CASA Volunteer.
 We encourage people from all backgrounds and professions to join our volunteer program.
 Once accepted into the program, you will receive all necessary training in courtroom procedures, social services, the juvenile justice system and the special needs of abused and neglected children.
 In addition, all CASA Volunteers are assigned a staff Advocate Supervisor who will ensure that the CASA Volunteer has all the tools and information needed to successfully advocate for the child.

 Are there any other requirements for becoming a CASA?